Castlevania: Lords of Shadow – Mirror of Fate: Plot

+Upon reaching adulthood, Simon (voiced by Alec Newman) leaves the mountains to go to Dracula's castle.
+Upon arriving, the Shade requests his medallion, but he refuses.
+The Shade directs him to obtain a copy of Gabriel's original Combat Cross.
+In the castle, Alucard awakens from his tomb, and the Shade shows him that he is now a vampire, turned by Dracula.
+Alucard, suffering from amnesia, believes that his fate is to slay Dracula.
+While exploring the castle, he is attacked by the Daemon Lord, now resurrected as a cyborg.
+The Daemon Lord easily defeats Alucard and burns him in the sunlight before dropping him off the tower, and Alucard barely survives.
+During his journey back up the tower, Alucard saves Simon twice from danger, but leaves before revealing his identity.

+Simon finds the Combat Cross, but a necromancer tries to claim it for Dracula's former foe Zobek, whom he believes still alive.
+Simon slays the Necromancer and continues to ascend the tower, as does Alucard.
+Simon encounters and kills Dracula's lover, the Succubus (voiced by Elanor Howell), while Alucard slays the Daemon Lord.
+Both men reach the throne room and battle Dracula, who infects Simon with darkness and causes him to turn on Alucard.
+Alucard cures Simon, who deals the killing blow and causes Dracula to dissolve, though Alucard believes he is not fully dead.

+Alucard tells Simon to give the Shade his medallion, revealed to be a shard of the Mirror of Fate, which has been manipulating the Belmonts.
+Simon once more asks Alucard's true identity, but Alucard leaves without a word.
+After finding the stake that broke off Gabriel's Combat Cross, Alucard flees the collapsing castle castle, and Simon bids him farewell.

 Development

 Mirror of Fate was announced in May 2012, for the Nintendo 3DS as a side-scrolling action-adventure game.
 It was released on March 5, 2013, in North America and March 8, 2013, in Europe.
 Mirror of Fate was delayed because MercurySteam was not pleased with certain elements of it.

 According to the producer David Cox, the development team had originally developed Mirror of Fate in HD, and adapted it later for the 3DS.
 The HD version of the game was released as a digital download on October 25, 2013, for Xbox 360 via Xbox Live Arcade, on October 29, 2013, for PlayStation 3 via PlayStation Network, and on March 27, 2014, for Windows through Steam.

 Reception

 The game has received mixed reviews, with a 72/100 on aggregate score site Metacritic for the Nintendo 3DS.
 Peter Brown of GameSpot gave the game a 7 out of 10, praising the visuals and the combat system, while criticizing the game's easy difficulty and predictable story.
 IGNs Colin Moriarty panned the game with a score of 4.7 out of 10, concluding that it had "emphasis on fragmented exploration and shallow leveling".